Living In Colombia: The Expat Guide 2023

 Bogotá, a city that twinkles with the allure of its emerald markets, is a gastronomic paradise offering one-of-a-kind culinary adventures.

 La Candelaria is the city’s cultural epicenter.
-A historic neighborhood in the city’s downtown, with cobblestone roads with old buildings in Spanish Colonial and Art Deco styles that take you to charming restaurants and numerous museums.
+It is a historic neighborhood in the city’s downtown, with cobblestone roads and old buildings in Spanish Colonial and Art Deco styles that take you to charming restaurants and numerous museums.

 And for the cycling enthusiasts among you, the weekly Ciclovía event is a must-attend.
 It’s a time when the city’s arterial routes transform into a haven for pedestrians and cyclists, momentarily free from the hustle and bustle of motorized traffic.